alok-jhaa/DSAforDataScience/README.md

 # DSAforDataScience
-This repository contains all DSA concepts for Data Science starting from OOPS.
+This repository contains all DSA concepts/resources for Data Science starting from OOPS.

 # README